gavinlyonsrepo/TM1638plus/README.md

 including a example of debouncing the key presses.
 It is also possible to read multiple key presses.
 8. Reset and init module functions.
 9. Adjust brightness of module.
 Support 8 degree brightness adjustment.
-If user wishes to change the default brightness at start-up change.
-The DEFAULT_BRIGHTNESS define in header file.
+If user wishes to change the default brightness at start-up change, The DEFAULT_BRIGHTNESS define in header file.
 10. Manually set segments to create custom patterns.
-11. Switch the 8 LEDS on and off both a set one LED and set all method.
+11. Switch the 8 LEDS on and off, both a set one LED and set all LEDS methods available.

 Model Two